MicrosoftDocs/microsoft-365-community/Community/document-sets-are-magic.md

 ## What Document Sets Are _Not_

 Document Sets **are not folders**.
 They have icons that look like folders.
-They sure smell like folders – a container that holds file – but they are significantly more powerful.
+They sure smell like folders – a container that holds files – but Document Sets are significantly more powerful.

 > **Don't Folder where you Set**
 > You _can_ have folders outside or inside a Document Set – but it is not a great user experience and can negate the clarity that Document Sets bring to a library.
-Best practice is to avoid involving folders in Document Sets.
+Best practice is to avoid mixing folders and Document Sets.

-## What they are
+## What They Are
 Document Sets are a _Content Type_, and you should read Marc Anderson's Microsoft Community Docs writeup about Content Types ([https://docs.microsoft.com/microsoft-365/community/what-is-content-type](https://docs.microsoft.com/microsoft-365/community/what-is-content-type)).
 They have metadata, inheritance, and can be set to show up in the [+New] menus within SharePoint and Teams tabs.

 What's fundamentally different about the Document Set Content Type is that you can put another file inside the Document Set.
 The user experience is very similar to a folder (but it is certainly not a folder).
 Your user can easily make a new Document Set and drag and drop documents into it.
+They'll get it on the first try, just like they with folders.

 The key advantage over a standard folder is inherited metadata.
 When you create a new Document Set, you **add metadata to the Set that is automatically passed down to the documents within**.
-And you can control which metadata is at the Set level, and what&#39;s in the individual document.
-This is the magic – it's free Metadata, and free document organization.
+And you can control which metadata is at the Set level, and what's shared with the individual document.
+This is the magic – it's free metadata, and free document organization.
 No code, light configuration.

 >  **The more you know**
-> Read Microsoft's Document Set documentation: [https://support.microsoft.com/office/introduction-to-document-sets-3dbcd93e-0bed-46b7-b1ba-b31de2bcd234](https://support.microsoft.com/office/introduction-to-document-sets-3dbcd93e-0bed-46b7-b1ba-b31de2bcd234)
+> Read Microsoft's Introductory Document Set documentation: [https://support.microsoft.com/office/introduction-to-document-sets-3dbcd93e-0bed-46b7-b1ba-b31de2bcd234](https://support.microsoft.com/office/introduction-to-document-sets-3dbcd93e-0bed-46b7-b1ba-b31de2bcd234)

 ## Additional Benefits
-With a Document Set enabled SharePoint library, it is still a SharePoint Library.
+With a Document Set enabled SharePoint library, it is still at the end of the day a SharePoint Library.
 Without any code, you still have Email notifications, Microsoft Power Automate Flow, custom Views, drag-n-drop files, web parts, sharing links, Content Types, bulk download, bulk property edits, filtering, versioning.

-You sacrifice nothing here, and with Document Sets gain the advantage of a site with users who can find their stuff and get, maybe, a little more excited about the SharePoint tool that IT has cast upon them?
+You sacrifice nothing by enabling Document Sets and gain the advantage of a library with users who can find their stuff and get, maybe, a little more excited about the M365/SharePoint tool that IT has cast upon them.